BartShoot/42-elephant-dux/README.md

 ![Initial layout](/Images/initial.dxf)

+## 2nd iteration

+I've decided to add another pinky column and one row for numbers+symbols on default layer.
+Also I got rid of one thumb row, on flat keyboard it just doesn't feel right.
+If I had to have 6 thumb keys I'd make them angled so it's easier to press.

 # Case, switches and materials considerations

 Ideally I'd like this to be really quiet but prefer tactile switches so I could bring this to work and still have satisfying typing experience.
 I ordered mix of Outemu switches to try as I've heard they got some nice silent tactiles.